 Planning a revision session?
 Use our study places near me map to find libraries, community study rooms, and late-night spots.

-TL;DR Every private candidate sitting a GCE science subject with a practical paper must complete supervised lab training and declare it to SEAB at registration.
-O-Level requires 4 basic + 2 exam-style sessions per subject.
-A-Level requires 4 basic + 4 exam-style sessions per subject.
-Registration opens 7–20 April 2026.
-Start training by January at the latest — November of the prior year is better.
+TL;DR Every private candidate sitting a GCE science subject with a practical paper should plan for supervised lab training and, if they have not sat the same subject before, must meet SEAB's practical-training rule at registration.
+Many specialist centres use 4 basic + 2 exam-style sessions for O-Level and 4 basic + 4 exam-style sessions for A-Level.
+Registration opens 7-20 April 2026.
+Start training by January at the latest - November of the prior year is better.

 Who this guide is for